Guled-Mahamud/DevOps-Cloud-Journey/linux/OverTheWire-BanditGame/Level4-5.md

 :white_check_mark:**Run the command:ssh bandit4@bandit.labs.overthewire.org -p 2220**

-When prompted, enter the password you retrieved from Level 3.
+When prompted, enter the password you retrieved from the previous level.